 Our world tends to change and evolve, to meet new demands.
 But what does that mean, actually?
 Well, when television was first introduced, people didn’t have the money to purchase it, everything was beyond expensive and there was initially a single channel in almost every country that even had television.
 Fast forward a decade or two and people had TV sets in their homes, another decade and they were in color.

-Today, the world is faced with another change, online streaming.
+Today, in addition to online gaming and things like Multi lotto welcome bonus, the world is faced with another change, online streaming.
 It is different to broadcasting, in the sense that the data is compressed and sent online, then decompressed by your device and shown to you, while broadcast data is done through electromagnetic waves, or radio waves, to be specific.
 It is a completely different way of transmitting data.
 Will television survive the onslaught of online streaming?
 Let’s take a look, with examples from our culture.

 The Radio Survived – Why Not TV?